eliteportal/data-dictionary/docs/Modules/Analysis.md

 {: .note-title }
 >Analysis
 >
->Module in the data modele
+>Module in the data model
 <table id="myTable" class="display" style="width:100%">
     <thead>
     {% for column in mydata[0] %}